fgrehm/bindler/README.md

 go crazy.

 ## Installation

+_The plugin works with Vagrant 1.2 and 1.3 only and will error out if you are using a newer version._

-After installing Vagrant 1.2+, to get the latest version of Bindler simply run the following:
+To get the latest version of Bindler simply run the following:

 ```bash
 vagrant plugin install bindler